chetanbg1/cbg-microservice/README.md

     same as component , used to annotate classes that contain business logic

 @RestController = @Controller + @ ResponseBody
-    class in which we map url  with class method , return JSON response
+    class in which we map url  with class method , return JSON response (responce to restApi -json, xml )

+@Controller
+	map the model object to view or template and make it human readable (response to web app - >HTML +CSS +javaScript)

 @ReuestMapping
-    use to map specific url to method, used on class as well as method
+    use to map specific url to method, used on class as well as method can used with get, put, post, delete

 @Repository
     marks class as DAO, used on class that has databse persistent logic

+@Value("${server.port}")
+	fetch the value from application.properties file

 what are the Spring Boot Starters
     starters are a collection of pre-configured dependencies